 Not convinced yet?
 It also comes with a fitted lid and is safe for all stovetops and oven-safe for up to 500 degrees Fahrenheit.
 It’s even easy to clean and dishwasher-safe.
 Plus, you have an entire rainbow of colors to choose from (we’re personally smitten with the bright Caribbean and luscious berry hues), as well as two sizes, which can produce three to four servings and five to six servings, respectively.

 "I’ve had my Le Creuset Dutch oven for years—though admittedly it was one of those items I registered for without knowing exactly why I needed one.
 While my initial reasoning for wanting one was vague at best, it has become one of my favorite things to cook with.
 It’s perfect for braising meats, roasting chicken, and cooking stews and other one-pot meals.
 The surface is also incredibly easy to clean, which is why I tend to reach for it over my other pots and pans."—Allison Bean, Editorial Director

 Everyone should be able to get a taste of the yummy meals Dutch ovens can produce—no matter budgetary restraints.
-While many Dutch ovens are in the three-figure price range, this one clocks in at under $70.
+While many Dutch ovens are in the three-figure price range, this one is budget-friendly.
 Despite its relatively small price tag, you can rest assured that Lodge's offering holds its own.